DeadLoss1801/moviesapp/README.md

 # MoviesApp
 link : 'https://cerulean-quokka-c6f2cb.netlify.app'

- You can add or remove the movies in your favourite list And check out the your list by clicking the favourite on Navbar
+ * You can add or remove the movies in your favourite list
+ * And check out the your list by clicking the favourite on Navbar
+ * Search the movie in your list
+ * Filter the movies on the basis of genre

 # Tech stack
 1. React